 6.7 Fire-Resistance: Fire-resistance testing shall be in accordance with ASTM E119 or UL 263.

 6.8 Sound Transmission Testing: Sound transmission testing shall be conducted in accordance with the following standards: ASTM E90 to determine the sound transmission coefficient (STC); and ASTM E492 for the Impact Insulation Class (IIC).

+6.9 Bearing-Friction Interference Connector Assemblies: Testing of bearing-friction interference connections to steel deck shall be in accordance with AISI S922.
+Test results shall be calibrated in accordance with AISI S100.

 7.0 QUALITY CONTROL